Man loses car to machete-wielding robbers

-A MUTARE man lost his vehicle and some belongings after he was robbed by two machete-wielding gangsters on Friday.
+A MUTARE man lost his vehicle and some belongings to two machete-wielding robbers who pounced on him last Friday.

 BY KENNETH NYANGANI